siliconvalleytriathlonclub/svtc-sync/README.md

 A user may optionally specify a date prior to which records should be ignored.
 This date is compared to the `Expired` date in the source file that reflects when a membership has either expired, been dropped or shall expire.

+To support simplified cut and paste of email addresses into an email client, the user may optionally specifiy the -email flag.
+This will output records in RFC 5322 conform format, e.g.

+    Paula Newby-Frasure <queenofkona@gmail.com>,

+This option is only available in combination with the NA (not active) output option.
+FOr other output types it remains ignored.

 Usage information can be obtained via the flag -h or -help.

 ## EXAMPLE USE